 Templates and Static Files

-Template engines allow you to dynamically inject information onto a page from the backend.
+Template engines allow you to dynamically inject information onto an HTML page from the backend.
 Flask uses Jinja2 by default while Django has its own templating engine.
-They are fairly similar in terms of syntax and feature sets.
+They're fairly similar in terms of syntax and feature sets.
 You can also use Jinja2 with Django.

 Both frameworks have static file handling support as well: